newenglandslalomseries/fancy-pants-ui/README.md

 * Add or remove stations as necessary.
 Set max_gate to the highest number for that station.
 In this example, `Start` is judging gates 1 and 2, `Station A` is judging gates 3, 4, 5, and 6, etc.
 * The station with `"is_finish": true` will have the field to enter raw run time.
+The station with is_finish set to true cannot also judge gates, but you can always add an additional station if needed.
 * IMPORTANT: Do not add extra commas after `max_gate` or the last station entry.

-To edit the file (assuming you have permission):

-* On https://github.com/bjaspan/fancy-pants-ui, click on the
-  `current_race.json` file name it to view the file's contents.
-* In the header bar above the file contents, which starts off with buttons for "Code" and "Blame", click the pencil icon on the right side of the editor.
-* Make your changes.
-* Click the green "Commit Changes..." button on the top right side of the file.
-* Enter a Commit message such as "Updated for 2026 Kenduskeg Slalom."
-* Choose the "Commit directly to the main branch" radio button.
-* Press "Commit changes".

-Wait a few minutes then refresh the scoring app in your browser to see the changes.
+After editing the file, wait a few minutes for the changes to deploy then refresh the scoring app in your browser to see the changes.

 ## The Google Form and spreadsheet